curriculum-vitae

 Take the Bill

-Take the Bill is an online invoicing solution that was to be a public service but ended up being used only in private clouds (including being the billing app used at Hive Solutions).
+Take the Bill is an online invoicing solution initially intended as a public service but ultimately deployed in private clouds, including as the billing app for Hive Solutions.

 Frontdoor